This Fall Explore the Best of Vail

 Dinner en plein air

-No need to head back inside yet – on the Vail Chophouse patio, you’ll be seated with panoramic views of Vail Mountain.
+No need to head back inside yet — on the Vail Chophouse patio, you’ll be seated with panoramic views of Vail Mountain.
 If you get there early enough, you might be lucky enough to catch a live performance by long-time Vail local Phil Long as he entertains into the evening.
-The crab and lobster mac ‘n cheese are sure crowd pleasers before the selection of steaks and chops take center stage for the main course.Reserve A Table
+The crab-and-lobster macaroni and cheese are sure crowd pleasers before the selection of steaks and chops take center stage for the main course.Reserve A Table

 Outdoor Adventures in Biking & Dining

 A day getting dirty on Vail’s mountain biking trails, followed by dining under the stars.